Welcome to the

 The School of Leadership is committed to the development of the youth of Southern Africa.
-We operate a five-year program of character and leadership development that enables young men and women to become successful in the world of work.
+We operate a four-year program of character and leadership development that enables young men and women to become successful in the world of work.

 We believe in the Law of Process that states that “Nothing happens in a day.
 It all happens daily”.
-Our 5-year programme is value-driven and consists of different camps and courses that equip and empower our participants.
+Our 4-year programme is value-driven and consists of different camps and courses that equip and empower our participants.

 We are defined by our product – the people who finish this program and change our world for the better.